geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-ebs.rst

 Save volumes into snapshots (Optional)
 --------------------------------------

-Recall that EBS price is $100/TB and S3 price is $23/TB.
+:ref:`Recall <ebs-intro-label>` that EBS price is $100/TB and S3 price is $23/TB.
 There is something in between, called `"snapshot EBS volumes to S3" <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSSnapshots.html>`_, which causes $50/TB.
-You seldom need to use this functionality, but the concept is quite important -- AMIs are actually backed by "EBS snapshots", which physically live on S3.
+You seldom need to use this functionality (since simply using S3 itself is more convenient), but the concept is quite important -- AMIs are actually backed by "EBS snapshots", which physically live on S3.

 .. note::
   Remember the "warm-up" time I mentioned in the quick start guide?
 It is not any physical "warm-up" at all -- it is because the data are being pulled from S3 to the EBS volume under the hood.
-Thus the first simulation has a quite slow I/O. After the data actually live on EBS, the subsequent I/O will be much faster.
+For a newly-created EC2 instance, although it looks like all files are already on that server, the actual data content actually live on S3.
+The data will be pulled from S3 on-the-fly whenever your try to access it.
+Thus the first simulation has quite slow I/O. After the data actually live on EBS, the subsequent I/O will be much faster.